 When you feel the desire to be judgmental that is when you should take the opposite approach.
 Instead, think about how you can offer positive affirmations and words of encouragement as it applies to the conversation at hand and your desire to help.
 Often, validation of other’s feelings and situations or just listening without words can help more than anything we might say or do.

 Being present is the third part of the goal of giving in this effort to impact the stigma of Mental Illness.
-When spending time with others, we should be mindful of our actions, words and quality of time.
+When spending time with others, we should be mindful of our actions, words, and quality of time.
 Being physically there while your mind is somewhere else is not the same as being emotionally present.
-People desire to make a connection and without your undivided attention they are unable to connect with you.
+People desire to make a connection and without your undivided attention, they are unable to connect with you.
 The person who struggles with mental illness already has trouble connecting emotionally with others.
 When you are present with them, it gives them an opportunity to connect to you by modeling this behavior.

 What are some techniques for being mindful and present?
 Don’t squeeze in time with the person struggling with mental illness.
 Make purposeful time in your schedule to be with them, because they will pick up on it if you are waiting to get to your next appointment.
 Second, focus on the conversation by listening to what they are saying or sitting with them in silence, because just being available is part of making this connection.
-Lastly, turn your phone, electronics and distractions on silent or off.
+Lastly, turn your phone, electronics, and distractions on silent or off.
 It is hugely important that they feel like the priority when you are with them, even if you aren’t sure whether or not they appreciate you being there.
-Doing this last tip with consistency will translate over time and help them understand that you are a support they can trust.
+Doing this last tip with consistency will translate over time and help them understand that you support they can trust.

 If you’re someone that is currently struggling with an addiction or co-occurring mental health disorder, consider seeking treatment at Lifeskills South Florida.
 Lifeskills is one of the leading drug and alcohol treatment programs in the Fort Lauderdale area and has been in business since 1991.
 Our admissions office can be reached either by phone or the contact form below.